-Pretty much next door to the Granby Arms is The Waggon Inn, which has rather recently been through a bit of a makeover and now looks like somewhere which wouldn’t look out of place in Castlefield – complete with extensive levels of sanded wood, a cracking food menu and foreign sounding beers.
-Some people say it may have lost its charm in the makeover, but it never had any in the first place – and it’s now a much nicer place to crack open a bottle of Old Tom or down a pint of Big Wave while tucking into their menu which features such delights as their Beer and Treacle Glazed Ham, Smoked Haddock Scotch Egg and Ox Cheek Hash.
+Pretty much next door to the Granby Arms is The Waggon Inn, which wouldn’t look out of place in Castlefield – complete with extensive levels of sanded wood, a cracking food menu and foreign sounding beers.
+Some people say it may have lost its charm in recent years, but it never had any in the first place – and it’s now a much nicer place to crack open a bottle of Old Tom or down a pint of Big Wave while tucking into their menu which features such delights as their Beer and Treacle Glazed Ham, Beaded Yorkshire Halloumi and Rump of Texel Lamb .

 34 High St, Uppermill, Oldham OL3 6HR

 Muse could be considered the ‘party boy’ of Uppermill, insofar that it features a massive cocktail list, neon on the walls and will be absolutely rammed full of Ben Sherman wearing blokes with gel in their hair come 1am on a Friday night.
-Selling itself as an all-round venue, there’s a bar front and centre, but they also serve some cracking food round the back and upstairs and tend to have DJs on in the evening for when you want to down a few Blue WKD’s and do the robot.
-I went here a couple of months back to try the food and it was excellent.
-Check out our review here.
+Selling itself as an all-round venue, there’s a bar front and centre, but they also serve some cracking food round the back and upstairs and tend to have DJs on in the evening.
+The food itself is excellent, and well worth a visit during the day for a proper ‘sit down’ meal with your mam.

 Muse, 27 High St, Uppermill, Oldham OL3 6HS